GabrielAstieres/RNN_Experimentation/README.md

 # RNN_Experimentation
-This is a project I made to familiarize myself with TensorFlow and different architecture of CNN.
+This is a project I made to learn about TensorFlow and different architecture of CNN.